goauthentik/client-go/docs/SourceRequest.md

 HasUserMatchingMode returns a boolean if a field has been set.

+### SetUserMatchingModeNil

+`func (o *SourceRequest) SetUserMatchingModeNil(b bool)`

+ SetUserMatchingModeNil sets the value for UserMatchingMode to be an explicit nil

+### UnsetUserMatchingMode
+`func (o *SourceRequest) UnsetUserMatchingMode()`

+UnsetUserMatchingMode ensures that no value is present for UserMatchingMode, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)